documentationjs/documentation/docs/GETTING_STARTED.md

 The comment before the `addOne` function is a JSDoc comment.
 Note that it begins with `/**` instead of `/*`.
 JSDoc requires this.

-If you were to write a comment like
+If you were to write a comment like this:

 ```js
 // --- INVALID - this is ignored by JSDOC ---